 What do you call an accident where a car strikes a pedestrian?
 Is it a car accident or a pedestrian accident?
 When urban planners and mayors set out to eliminate traffic deaths, who do they target?

-More than a third (37%) of pedestrian killed, and 1 in 8 (13%) of the drivers had blood alcohol concentrations of .08 g/dl or higher, the illegal limit in every State.
+More than a third (37%) of pedestrians were killed, and 1 in 8 (13%) of the drivers had blood alcohol concentrations of .08 g/dl or higher, the illegal limit in every State.

 Car accidents resulting in the death of a pedestrian continue to increase by a solid 3% per year.
 So what were the conclusions reached?

-Slowing traffic may be the most immediately effective measure for pedestrian and safety as well as in the prevention of all car accidents.
-When struck by a vehicle going 40 miles an hour, pedestrian has an 85 percent chance of dying and a higher chance of sustaining chance of sustaining a serious injury such as brain trauma.
+Slowing traffic may be the most immediately effective measure for pedestrians’ safety as well as in the prevention of all car accidents.
+When struck by a vehicle going 40 miles an hour, the pedestrian has an 85 percent chance of dying and a higher chance of sustaining chance of sustaining a serious injury such as brain trauma.
 This compares with a 45 percent chance when struck at 30 miles per hour.
-Every 5 mph increment makes a huge difference in the pedestrian’s or driver’s ability to avoid the accident, serious injury or fatality.
+Every 5 mph increment makes a huge difference in the pedestrian’s or driver’s ability to avoid an accident, serious injury or fatality.

 Drivers tend to go as fast as conditions allow.
-There are many design strategies, called “traffic calming measures”, that force drivers to slow down.
-These measures are self-regulatory and may deter drivers off roads heavily used by pedestrians.
-For example, speed bumps, textured pavement and raised crosswalks remind a driver of his speed and cause him to slow.
+There are many design strategies, called “traffic calming measures”, those force drivers to slow down.
+These measures are self-regulatory and may deter drivers from roads heavily used by pedestrians.
+For example, speed bumps, textured pavement, and raised crosswalks remind a driver of his speed and cause him to slow.